dgl/alertmanager-webhook-signald/README.md

 ```

 See [example.yaml](example.yaml) for a more complete configuration example.

+To get ID to put after `group:` you can use `signaldctl`, add the account to
+the group, then run `signaldctl group list -a +1555...`.

 You'll also need a template file for the alert message text, just putting
 [alerts.tmpl](alerts.tmpl) in the same directory as the configuration file will